 According to a copy of the proposed syllabus published by a Florida news outlet, the course is a straightforward history lesson that covers the rise of African kingdoms, the advent of the transatlantic slave trade, the experience of enslavement in the American South, abolition and emancipation, the Harlem Renaissane, the Civil Rights Movement and the challenges faced by African-Americans today.

 Many of the suggested texts are by canonical authors like the pioneering sociologist W.E.B Du Bois and mid-century intellectual James Baldwin, as well as Thomas Jefferson, a Founding Father who owned slaves.
-But reference to Kimberlé Crenshaw, , and other contemporary thinkers, appeared to provide conservatives like DeSantis with all the evidence they needed to dismiss the course outright as nothing more than an exercise in activism.
+But reference to Kimberlé Crenshaw, who pioneered the concept of critical race theory, and other contemporary thinkers, appeared to provide conservatives like DeSantis with all the evidence they needed to dismiss the course outright as nothing more than an exercise in activism.

 Last week, Florida’s education department notified the College Board that it would be prohibiting the teaching of the new course because “the content of this course is inexplicably contrary to Florida law.”

-After the letter it was immediately criticized by many educators.
+After the letter was made public on Wednesday it was immediately criticized by many educators.
 But conservatives who worry that mainstream American culture has been given over to progressive rhetoric and ideology cheered DeSantis, as they consistently have during his battles with Democratic politicians and corporations like Disney that have embraced liberal ideals.

 The White House is aware of DeSantis’s rising clout and barely-concealed presidential ambitions and, accordingly, sees little downside to picking a fight with a figure many Democrats have come to regard as perhaps a bigger political threat than Donald Trump, who has already announced that he will seek the presidency next year.
 He, too, has come to see DeSantis as a threat.